-Formal education opportunities for students are critical to help build and shape the future cybersecurity workforce of America.
-This applies to students at all levels, from K-12, through college, graduate, and post-graduate studies.
-The federal government aims to make such educational opportunities available to every student in the U.S. Component 2 (read more on Component 2 here) of the National Initiative for Cybersecurity Education (NICE) campaign was established to strengthen the academic pipeline leading to cybersecurity careers.
+Formal education opportunities for students are critical to help build and shape America's future cybersecurity workforce.
+This applies to students at all levels including K-12, two-year community colleges, undergraduate, graduate, and post-graduate students.
+The Federal Government aims to make such educational opportunities available to every student in the U.S. Component 2 (read more on Component 2 here) of the National Initiative for Cybersecurity Education (NICE) campaign was established to strengthen the academic pipeline leading to cybersecurity careers.

-One way students can become more involved in cybersecurity is through Cyber Competitions.
+One way students can become more involved in cybersecurity is through cyber competitions.
 Cyber competitions are interactive, scenario-based competitions that help participating individuals develop cybersecurity skills and increase interest in cybersecurity careers.
 Cyber competitions foster talent in potential cybersecurity professionals who might otherwise be unidentifiable through traditional academic means, and encourage mentor-led atmospheres where participants can practice and hone cybersecurity skills in a controlled, real-world environment.
-The Department of Homeland Security National Cybersecurity Education Office (DHS CE&A) aims to identify U.S.-based cyber competitions to analyze which cybersecurity knowledge, skills and abilities (KSAs), and specialty areas (SAs) the competitions test and promote, based within the National Cybersecurity Workforce Framework (the Framework).
+The Department of Homeland Security Cybersecurity Education and Awareness Branch (DHS CE&A) aims to identify U.S.-based cyber competitions to analyze which cybersecurity knowledge, skills and abilities (KSAs), and Specialty Areas (SAs) the competitions test and promote, based on the National Cybersecurity Workforce Framework (the Workforce Framework).